There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Some of the views are in Glen Canyon National Recreation Area and will require a park pass or $30 fee others aren’t technically in Page but are worth any extra driving.

-All of these can be visited on your own but there are two other ways to get even better views in Page.
-One is a Horseshoe Bend and Lake Powell flight, the other is a Horseshoe Bend and Tower Butte helicopter tour.
+All of these can be visited on your own but there another great way to get even better views in Page: a Horseshoe Bend and Tower Butte helicopter tour.

 Any view of Lake Powell on here will probably look a little different than pictured here because the water levels are so much lower than even last year right now.
 The views here are still incredible though.